cjdbarlow/Part-One/sleep.md

 # Sleep
 > Describe the physiology of sleep

-Sleep is a naturally occuring state of unconsciousness from which one can be aroused by an external stimuli.
+Sleep is a naturally occurring state of unconsciousness from which one can be aroused by an external stimuli.

 Sleep is important in:
 * Homeostasis of many organ systems